yanxurui/nq/readme.md

 * 0: there is no message yet
 * NULL: an error occurs when query the last id of this queue

+## config

+### retry
+A job is considered failed if it is retried `retry_num` times which is reflected by the value of `fail_count` field in result table.
+If the param `retry_num` is set to 0, the status of a message will become failed the moment it is retrieved until it is acknowledged later.
+This may be kind of confused at first.

+A `processing` job will be retried after `fail_timeout` seconds unless it gets an acknowledgement or exceeds `retry_num`.
+Retry happen in a lazy mode instead of as soon as possible.
+A receiver can only get retry tasks when there is no new messages available.